-Today, less than half of the students graduating with wildlife and natural resource degrees have never hunted and know little about it or the reasons why people hunt.
-These students will be among the next generation of natural resource managers who will make decisions that will impact this important conservation activity.
+Today, more than half of the students graduating with wildlife and natural resource degrees and several agency professionals have never hunted and know little about it or the reasons why people hunt.

 CLfT is not intended to recruit or train participants to be hunters.
-Instead, our objective is to provide the participant with insights into why hunting is important from biological, social, cultural, economic and recreational standpoints and its role in conservation.
+Instead, our objective is to provide the participant with insights into why hunting, and the consumptive use of wildlife, is important from biological, social, cultural, economic and recreational standpoints and its role in conservation.

-To achieve these objectives, the 4-day workshops blend interactive roundtable discussions and field exercises.
-CLfT instructors are wildlife conservation professionals who are veteran hunters.
-These professionals mentor the students and facilitate the roundtable discussions and hands-on field exercises.
+To achieve these objectives, the 5-day workshops blend interactive roundtable discussions. technical presentations and field exercises.
+CLfT instructors are veteran hunters and include wildlife conservation professionals, and university professors and staff.

-If this next generation of natural resource professionals does not understand the roles, values, motivations and satisfactions derived from hunting, they will be unprepared to manage wildlife effectively.
+We feel it is important that natural resource professionals understand the roles, values, motivations and satisfactions derived from hunting and the consumptive use of wildlife.
+Armed with this information agency professionals will be better prepared to manage wildlife effectively.

-If you would like to learn more please or participate in a CLfT program.
-Contact firstname.lastname@example.org.
+If you would like to learn more about CLfT please contact us at: email@example.com.